Steam Deck: 3 Games Suddenly Losing Verified Status and What to Make of It

 This looks like the game was not even supposed to work in the first place, as EAC prevents the game from running at all.
 So this is in fact a correction of an improper rating by Valve.

-If you like Football/Soccer, you better stick to your TV for now.
+Looks like that if you like Football/Soccer, you better stick to your TV for now.

 A Bigger Issue at Play: Communication